bazelbuild/bazel-blog/_posts/2023-11-17-android-platforms.md

-The current version of the Starlark Android rules also supports the same `--android_platforms` flag, although since these rules aren't currently fully ready for release, there will be breaking issues.
+The current version of the Starlark Android rules also supports the same `--android_platforms` flag, although since these rules aren't currently fully ready for release, they are not recommended for use without thorough testing.